-The instrument must be calibrated periodically to maintain a high degree of measurement accuracy.
+Once power is applied, the sensor must be given time to stabilize.
+This is best done by following the zeroing procedure below.
+Establishing a stable zero is critical to the proper operation of the monitor.
 A complete calibration will include zeroing and spanning the sensor.
-It is generally unnecessary to set the zero at every calibration, but it should be done during the initial installation.
+It is generally unnecessary to set the zero at every calibration, however, it should be done during the initial installation.